AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

 |SPARK| reinforces the strong typing of Ada with a stricter initialization
 policy (see :ref:`Data Initialization Policy`), and thus provides no means of specifying that some input data may be invalid.
 This has some impact on language features that process or potentially produce invalid values.
+SPARK issues checks specific to data validity on two language constructs:

+ * Calls to instances of  ``Unchecked_Conversion``
+ * Objects with an address clause of the simple form ``with Address => Y'Address`` (so-called overlays).

-Calls to instances of  ``Unchecked_Conversion`` could potentially create invalid values; however, |SPARK| checks upon creation of such an instance, that no such invalid values can be produced.
-Similarly, |SPARK| checks upon specification of an Address clause or aspect for an object (e.g. in so-called overlays), that no invalid values can be produced in this way.
-Conversely, as no invalid values can be constructed in |SPARK|, the evaluation of the attribute ``Valid`` is assumed to always return True.
+For occurences of these patterns, |SPARK| checks that no invalid values can be produced.
+Given that no invalid values can be constructed in |SPARK|, the evaluation of the attribute ``Valid`` is assumed to always return True.

 For address clauses, in addition to the above checks, SPARK checks that objects whose address clause is more complex than a simple address clause of the form